-- 1. In the left pane of the Management Console, click Management > Services Management. - 2.
+- 1. In the left pane of the Remote Management Console, click Management > Services Management. - 2.
 Select the Advanced Threats tab. - 3.
 Click Setup Advanced Threat Prevention Service. - 4.
-Follow the guided setup and complete the necessary fields.
+Follow the guided setup and complete necessary fields in the Service Setup dialogs.

-Regional provisioning to support geographical data centers is available for NA (North America), EU (EMEA), and AU (APAC).
+Regional provisioning to support geographical data centers is available for these regions: NA (North America), EU (EMEA), and AU (APAC).

-Download and back up the Advanced Threat Prevention certificate in a safe location, separate from the server running the Dell Server.
-The backed up certificate is required if a service recovery is necessary.
+Dell recommends that you download and back up the Advanced Threat Prevention certificate in a safe location.
+The certificate will be required if at a future time service recovery is necessary.
+The guided setup prompts you to download and back up the certificate.